righettod/robots-disallowed-dict-builder/README.md

   -t WORKER_THREAD_MAX
                         Maximum number of parallel threads to use to process the CISCO sites list.
   -m DISALLOW_ENTRY_MIN_OCCURRENCE
                         Minimum number of occurrence for a DISALLOW entry to be kept in the built dictionary.
   -a USER_AGENT
                         Value of the header 'User-Agent' to use in every HTTP request.
+  -e EXCLUSION_FILE_PATH
+                        Location to the text file containing sites to exclude from processing.
 ```

 Run the following command to build a dictionary: